 Levy’s story ends with this, from a man who established a newspaper “to help continue Mr. Beketov’s work:”

 “We used to have so many journalists here, but they have all suffered and have all given up.
-Only I remained, and now I am giving up.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Only I remained, and now I am giving up.”Liz Cox Barrett is a writer at CJR.